kayaoglutuncay/max78000/src/standard-dma.md

     <td>srcwd</td>
     <td>R/W</td>
     <td>0</td>
-    <td><strong>Source Width</strong><br>This field indicates the width of each AHB transaction from the
-    source peripheral or memory.
-The actual width might be less than this if the <em>DMA_CHn_CNT</em> register indicates a smaller value.
+    <td><strong>Source Width</strong><br>This field indicates the width of each AHB transaction from the source peripheral or memory.
+The actual width might be less than this if the <a href="#dma-channel-n-count-register">DMA_CHn_CNT</a> register indicates a smaller value.
     <div style="margin-left: 20px;">
     0: Byte<br>
     1: Half word<br>